 Table of Contents

-Currently, this game is expected to be a one-sided affair, according to the latest NFL betting lines.
-With that said, let’s dive deeper into the latest MNF odds, courtesy of the top sports betting sites, and make our Week 8 NFL predictions for the Washington Commanders vs. Kansas City Chiefs.
+Currently, this game is expected to be a one-score affair, according to the latest NFL betting lines.
+With that said, let’s dive deeper into the latest MNF odds, courtesy of the top sports betting sites, and make our Week 11 NFL picks for the Dallas Cowboys vs. Las Vegas Raiders.

 What Channel Is Monday Night Football On?